How to find where an image is used on a WordPress website

 .

 You will probably see more results than just searching through the content.
-This is because image information themself are stored in the database, and revisions are not excluded either.
+This is because image information is stored in the database, and revisions are not excluded.

-So for a better result, I would suggest running the SQL query to find images in the content first and then exclude the wp_posts
+So, for a better result, I would suggest running the SQL query to find images in the content first and then excluding the wp_posts

 table from the search.
 You might also exclude wp_postmeta